Review: Delta LA to Sydney in Economy with Kids

 While I wasn’t thrilled with the movie and TV selections, there were enough options to keep me busy on the entire flight.
 Of course, finding the game 2048 helped, as that took up hours of my time.

 About an hour after takeoff, a meal is served.
 There are usually 2 options for main meals.
-If you order a special meal, including a kid’s meal, they are served before the meal service begins.
+If you order a special meal, including a kid’s meal, it is served before the meal service begins.
 A flight attendant comes around before take-off to confirm your special meal choice.

 Halfway through the flight, a snack is served.
 It is usually a small sandwich and a treat.